Who Pays The Most Taxes: Rich or Poor?

 According to the ITEP report, the lowest-income 20 percent of taxpayers end up paying, on average, a state and local tax rate more than 50 percent higher than the top 1 percent of households.
 ITEP states that nationwide, the average effective state and local tax rate is 11.4 percent for the lowest-income 20 percent taxpayers and 7.4 percent for the top 1 percent.
 However, these effective tax rates vary significantly from state to state, based on whether the state’s tax structure is characterized as “regressive” or “progressive.”
 In a regressive tax system, the average tax rate decreases as the taxable income increases.
 Conversely, a progressive tax system has taxpayers pay a higher tax rate as they make more money.
 The gap between how much the poor pay compared to the rich is wider with more regressive tax systems.

-Top 10 States With the Most Regressive Tax Systems
+Who Pays The Most Taxes: Rich or Poor? - Top 10 States With the Most Regressive Tax Systems

 1. Washington: 14.8% gap